6 Stages Of A Relationship That All Couples Should Understand

 Frustrated couple

-It is the final stage that marks the end of a relationship.
+This stage marks the end of a relationship.
 Here, both individuals undergo a variety of emotions ranging from grief to anger to acceptance or relief.
 This is a phase of closure, where both partners decide to part ways and move on in life.
 It can involve discussions relating to the division of assets, children’s custody, return of items, and new living arrangements.
 Often, both people rely on their family and friends for emotional support and strength.
 A few individuals may seek professional help or therapy to cope with challenging situations.
 However, there is no established pattern when it comes to the termination stage as it is a very individualized process and varies from relationship to relationship.
+However, here are some key ways people can consider to make the stage feel a bit more manageable.

 Key Takeaways